Planning TAS for VMs Orgs and Spaces

 Because of the large human cost to maintaining a foundation, you may see foundations mapped to production and staging environments separately.

-For examples of environments and how they map to PAS layers, see the following table:
+For examples of environments and how they map to TAS for VMs layers, see the following table:

 |Foundations||Production, Non-production, Sandbox|